Tomato Soup

 - Rich in antioxidants like lycopene, which may help protect against certain cancers.

-- Provides Vitamin A, important for vision, skin health, and immune function.
+- Provides Vitamin A, essential for vision and immune system support.

-- May contribute to heart health due to its antioxidant and anti-inflammatory properties.
+- May improve heart health due to its nutrient profile.

 Storage Tips

-Unopened canned or boxed tomato soup should be stored in a cool, dry place away from direct sunlight.
-Once opened, transfer any leftover soup to an airtight container and refrigerate promptly.
-It should be consumed within 3-4 days.
-Tomato soup can also be frozen for longer storage; freeze in portion-sized containers, leaving some headspace, and thaw in the refrigerator before reheating.
+Unopened canned tomato soup should be stored in a cool, dry place away from direct sunlight and extreme temperatures for optimal shelf life.
+Once opened, transfer leftover soup to an airtight container and refrigerate promptly.
+Consume within 3-4 days.
+For longer storage, tomato soup can be frozen in freezer-safe containers for up to 2-3 months.
+Be sure to leave some headspace in the container as liquids expand when frozen.

 Marnirni-apinthi Building, Lot Fourteen,